What's a good imputation to predict with missing values?: Empirical study of impute-n-regress procedures

 \item \textbf{GBRT}: Gradient boosted regression trees (Scikit-learn's \texttt{HistGradientBoostingRegressor} with default parameters).
-This predictor readily supports missing values: during training, missing values on the decision variable for a given split are sent to the left or right child depending on which provides the largest gain, the Missing Incorporated Attribute strategy \citep{Twala2008_mia}. \end{itemize} Finally, we also run \textbf{Mean + mask + MLP} as well as \textbf{MICE + mask + MLP} in which the mask is concatenated to the imputed data before fitting a MLP.
+This predictor readily supports missing values: during training, missing values on the decision variable for a given split are sent to the left or right child depending on which provides the largest gain.
+This is know as the Missing Incorporated Attribute strategy \citep{Twala2008_mia}. \end{itemize} Finally, we also run \textbf{Mean + mask + MLP} as well as \textbf{MICE + mask + MLP} in which the mask is concatenated to the imputed data before fitting a MLP.
 Concatenating the mask is a widespread pratice to account for MNAR data.

-All the MLPs used have the same hyperparameters: 0, 1 or 2 hidden layers (chosen on a validation set), ReLU activation functions, and a width of 100 hidden neurons.
-Adam is used with an adaptive learning rate: the learning rate is divided by 5 each time 2 consecutive epochs fail to decrease the training loss by at least 1e-4.
-Early stopping is triggered when the validation score does not improve by at least 1e-4 for 10 consecutive epochs.
-Finally for NeuMiss the depth of the Neumann block is 5 or 15 (chosen on a validation set).
-The experiments use training sets of $n=100\,000$ and $n=500\,000$ and validation and test sets of size $n=10\,000$.
-For $n=100,000$, running all methods in one setting of correlation, missing data mechanisms, and choice of $f^\star$, takes 3 hours on one core.
+All MLPs are implemented with PyTorch \citep{paszke2019pytorch}.
+A validation set is used to choose MLPs' depth (1, 2 or 5), width ($1d$, $5d$ or $10d$), initial learning rate (ranging from $5.10^{-4}$ to $10^{-2}$) and weight decay (ranging from $10^{-6}$ to $10^{-3}$).
+Adam is used with an adaptive learning rate: the learning rate is divided by 5 each time 10 consecutive epochs fail to decrease the training loss by at least 1e-4.
+Early stopping is triggered when the validation score does not improve by at least 1e-4 for 12 consecutive epochs.
+The batch size is set to 100, and ReLUs are used as activation functions.
+Finally for NeuMiss the depth is set to 20.
+Note that since the weights of NeuMiss are shared, increasing its depth does not increase its number of parameters.
+For gradient boosted regression trees, several hyperparameters are chosen using the validation set including the maximum number of leaves for each tree (from 50 to 600), the maximum number of iterations for the boosting process (from 100 to 300), as well as the minimum number of samples per leaf (from 10 to 50).

+The experiments use training sets of size $n=100\,000$ and validation and test sets of size $n=10\,000$.
+The code for all experiments is available at \url{https://github.com/marineLM/Impute\_then\_Regress}.